crdevdeu/reactjs-realtime-todo/README.md

+# Reacjs-realtime-todo

+Realtime todo app built with reactjs

-## App features
+### App features

-- Users can add, edit and delete a Task
+* Users can add, edit and delete a Task

-- Multiple clients can connect to the server and use the App, realtime changes take place as users add/ edit/ and delete tasks
+* Multiple clients can connect to the server and use the App, realtime changes take place as users add/ edit/ and delete tasks

-- It can handle big Json data files, to check just change the data/tasks.json
+* It can handle big Json data files, to check just change the data/tasks.json

-- Responsive layout
+* Responsive layout

-## How to run
+### How to run

-- You need to have node installed on your environment
+* You need to have node installed on your environment

-   $npm install
+   `npm install`

-- Open two terminal windows, execute the following commands, one on each terminal window
+* Open two terminal windows, execute the following commands, one on each terminal window

-   $npm run server
+   `npm run server`

-   $npm run dev
+   `npm run dev`